jss367/blog/_posts/2018-10-10-Software-I-Use.md

 ## Text Editors
 [Sublime Text](https://www.sublimetext.com/)
-* with package control
-* absolutely love this.
+* Absolutely love this.
 Use it every day
+* With package control

 [Notepad ++](https://notepad-plus-plus.org/) (Ninite)
-* honorable mention but almost completely replaced by Sublime Text
+* Honorable mention but almost completely replaced by Sublime Text

 [Evernote](https://evernote.com/)
 * Really good but I just don't use it that much anymore

 [Atom](https://atom.io/)
-* I've used this but not strongly prefer Sublime Text, so almost never go back to it
+* I've used this but not strongly prefer the others, so almost never go back to it

 Note that you can also use a full IDE as a text editor.
 Only makes since if you're already using one though.